 It is vital you think about how that outdoor space will function and flow when your new garden set is in situ.

 How it looks is also important.
 You want a balance.
-Too big on a small patio creates practical problems but too small on a large patio it can look lost, like it doesn’t fit.
+Too big on a small patio creates practical problems but too small on a large patio it can look lost and like it doesn’t fit.

 The diagram below shows the recommended floor space we suggest as a guide for our June 6 Seater Garden Table and Chairs.
-Now this is only a guide, each patio is different, just take these measurements and apply to your outdoor space.
+Now, this is only a guide, each patio is different, just take these measurements and apply them to your outdoor space.

 Will it work?
 Will you have the space you need for the table, to sit comfortably and enough left for the patio to still function?
 What we refer to as ‘working space’ in our diagram.